- 1 Ways to Resist

 Nevada includes LGBTQ+ people in hate crime protections, but does not require reporting of hate crimes.

-Nevada has laws for transgender inclusion in sports, but lacks other laws protecting youth, such as protection from conversion therapy, laws to address LGBTQ+ youth homelessness, LGBTQ+ inclusive sex education laws, and LGBTQ+ inclusive juvenile justice policies.
+Nevada has laws for transgender inclusion in sports, but lacks other laws protecting youth, such as laws to address LGBTQ+ youth homelessness, LGBTQ+ inclusive sex education laws, and LGBTQ+ inclusive juvenile justice policies.
+The State passed a law banning conversion therapy for minors on May 17, 2017.

 Health and safety laws